Government officials ‘frequently engaged in corrupt practices with impunity’ – US Report

 Corruption: A June report by the auditor-general revealed widespread corruption and waste of public funds remained pervasive problems.

-For example, the honorary consul general and the Ghanaian consulate in Washington D.C. could not account for visa fees totaling $355,000.
+For example, the honorary consul general and the Ghanaian consulate in Washington D.C. could not account for visa fees totalling $355,000.

 The Free Senior High School Secretariat misspent more than $3.16 million.